Popliteus Tendinitis / Popliteus Tendonitis / Popliteus Strain

-Popliteal tendinitis refers to an overuse injury of the popliteal tendon.
-The condition is also known as popliteus syndrome.
+Popliteal tendinopathy refers to an overuse injury of the popliteal tendon.
+The condition is also known as popliteus syndrome but is historically known as popliteus tendinitis or tendonitis.

-The popliteus is a small muscle which is located at the back of your knee.
-It is important in unlocking the knee from a fully straightened position.
-This is important for everyday activities such as walking.
-It is also very important for stability around the knee and controlling the shearing forces around the knee.
+The popliteus is a small muscle located at the back of your knee.
+It is crucial in unlocking the knee from a fully straightened position.
+It is essential for everyday activities such as walking.
+It is also vital for stability around the knee and controlling the shearing forces around the knee.

 - Overuse of the popliteus muscle in activities such as running